-We envision a society where all people, regardless of the type or severity of disability, are productive members of society in which competitive, integrated employment is the first and preferred option.
+We envision a society where all people, regardless of the type or severity of disability, are productive members of society with opportunities for competitive, integrated employment.

 What We Do

 - Provide information and referral services on disability-related employment issues.